Updated: 3 days ago

 Golden Eagles can often be confused with Bald Eagles.
 This post will help you learn how to identify each of these mighty raptors!
 (If you need help with the adult Bald Eagle, you are going to need a different blog.)

 Eagles in flight can offer the most difficult challenge for eagle identification.
 Why?
 They are not sitting still!
 Birds in flight are more difficult to view, photograph, and note field marks.
 Here, I provide 6 quick tips for quick eagle identification.
-These identification marks should be easily seen and with enough experience, a single mark may be enough for a field ID.
+These eagle identification flight marks should be easily seen and with enough experience, a single mark may be enough for a field ID.

 White Wrists - Immature Golden Eagles (GOEA) have extensive white at the base of the outer flight feathers, or primaries (the wrist area).
 Bald Eagles (BAEA) usually have white on the upper underwing coverts.
 Look at #1 in the photo.
 The immature GOEA has white restricted to the flight feathers (primaries) only, and the BAEA does not have white at the base of the flight feathers.
 Mature Golden and Bald Eagles will not have white in the outer wing area.